yushiangfu/study-notes/b0-process.md

 ### State - New

-Threads within the same process share the same virtual memory space, file table, etc., of which the collection is exclusive to each process.
+Threads within the same process share the same virtual memory space, file table, and other resources that are exclusive to that process.
-Syscalls like `clone` and `fork` are used to create new tasks with different shared resources, and surprisingly they call to the same core function.
+The creation of new tasks with distinct shared resources is facilitated by system calls like clone and fork, which interestingly invoke the same core function.
-For each resource, the routine determines whether to share it with the parent task or create a new copy of its own based on pass-in flags.
+For each resource, the function determines whether it should be shared with the parent task or if a new copy should be created, based on the flags passed as arguments.
-The syscall `fork` itself rarely works alone since two identical copies are pretty redundant.
+The fork syscall is typically not used in isolation since creating two identical copies would be redundant.
-Instead, another syscall `execve` follows to load the target application into memory, overwriting the existing logic.
+Instead, it is often followed by the execve syscall, which loads the desired application into memory, replacing the existing logic.

 <p align="center"><img src="images/process/fork-and-clone.png" /></p>